jstac/minnesota_2023/README.md

 This is an advanced course on dynamic programming with a heavy dose of computation.
 The course is based on the book [Dynamic Programming](https://dp.quantecon.org/), which is free to download (and forthcoming from Cambridge UP).
-Since the course is relatively advanced, I will skim chapters 1 ~ 3 and assume less advanced students who still wish to take the course can read them more carefully in their own time.
+Since the course is relatively advanced, I will skim chapters 1 ~ 3 and less advanced students who wish to take the course can read them more carefully in their own time.

 Most of our focus will be on chapters 4 ~ 8.
 Chapter 10 will probably be